 Scams in the moving industry often start with an offer that seems too good to be true.
 A quote that is significantly lower than all the others could be a lure.
 Scammers might hit you with hidden fees later or hold your belongings hostage until you pay more.
 Also, be cautious of any company that demands a large cash deposit upfront.
 Reputable movers have established payment processes that don’t require huge initial payments.
 One common tactic is the “bait and switch,” where the company you hire subcontracts your move to a third-party agent without your knowledge.
 Always clarify who will be handling your possessions at every stage of the journey.

-How to Confirm They’re Legitimate
+Simple Ways to Confirm They’re Legitimate

 Doing a little digging can save you a lot of trouble.
 Start by checking for credentials.
 Ask if the company is a member of any international moving associations, as these organizations have strict standards for their members.
 Don’t hesitate to ask for their license and insurance information; a legitimate company will provide it without issue.
 A proven track record is your best indicator of reliability.
 Look for a company with years of experience in global relocations and read through their customer testimonials.
 A company that is proud of its history and happy clients will make that information easy to find.